Global Trade Alert

 2. Country-Specific Additional Duties: Beyond the base 10% tariff, additional duties on imports from 57 jurisdictions take effect April 9, 2025.
 These rates appear formula-based and are designed to "rebalance global trade."

-The Executive Order grants the President authority to modify these rates based on trading partners' remedial actions or continued concerns about manufacturing capacity.
+The Executive Order grants the President authority to modify these rates based on trading partners’ remedial actions or ongoing concerns about manufacturing capacity.

 Exceptions Made